wahab4114/forecasting/README.md

 * pip install tqdm

-Note: all of the files conatain commenting.
+Note: all of the files contain commenting.